EuroAirport Basel Mulhouse Freiburg: Foundation and early years

 The first enlargement project was approved by referendum in Basel in 1960 and, over the following decades, the terminals and runways were continually extended.
 The north–south runway was extended further to 3900 m in 1972.
 In 1984, an annual total of 1 million passengers was reached.
 In 1987, the trademark name EuroAirport Basel–Mulhouse–Freiburg was introduced.

 In 1992 a total of 2 million passengers used the airport.
 By 1998, this number rose up to 3 million.

-In December 1998, Swissair inaugurated service to Newark.
-Aircraft used on this route included Airbus A310s and A330s.
-According to the local newspaper bz Basel, Swissair mainly launched the link to prevent another airline from starting it first.
-The newspaper was possibly referring to Swiss World Airways, which had expressed its desire to connect the two cities.
-Swiss law stipulated that if a carrier based in the country introduced a route, no other Swiss airline could add that route to its network for ten years.
-Swissair also hoped the flight would attract people working for pharmaceutical companies in Basel.
-Crossair, a subsidiary of Swissair, code-shared on the route.
+In December 1998, Swissair inaugurated service to Newark using Airbus A310s.
+The main reason it launched the route was that it had heard another carrier was planning to begin flights from Basel to Newark; Swissair wanted to start flying the route before the other airline did.
+The company also hoped to attract people working for the pharmaceutical companies in Basel.
+Crossair, a subsidiary of Swissair, code-shared on the flight.
 The carrier operated a hub at the EuroAirport, from which it flew to 40 regional destinations.
-As a result, passengers travelling between Newark and one of those cities could change planes in Basel.